siddhartha-gadgil/presentations/questautomath.md

 * The NVIDIA A100 GPU delivers 312 Teraflops of performance.
 * Renting a machine on Google cloud with this (and high CPU, RAM) for an year for 40 hours a week costs comparable to the salary of a mathematician in India.
 * On the other hand, the RAM on such a GPU is 40 GB; though we can scale this by having parallel GPUs.
-* The "accumulated knowledge" in the largest AI system (Google's PaLM) is about 540 billion weights, far short of our brain.
+* The "accumulated knowledge" in the largest AI system (Google's PaLM) is about 540 billion weights, much less than our brain.

 ---
 # Ingredients for doing mathematics

 * Accumulation of knowledge
-   - precise definitions, theorems (System 2)
+   - precise definitions, theorems (System 2).
-   - associations, "digested knowledge" (System 1)
+   - associations, relevance (System 1).
+* Learning to learn (System 1/System 2).
-* Computations and Deductions (System 2)
+* Computations and Deductions (System 2).
-* Recognition of relevance (System 1)
+* Recognition of relevance (System 1).
-* Constructions, definitions etc based on __Analogy__ (System 1)
+* Constructions based on __Analogy__ (System 1).
-* Originality: going beyond the known (System 1/System 2)
+* Originality: going beyond the known (System 1/System 2).

 ---